ErpNetDocs/winclient/introduction/command-ribbon.md

 ![Minimize the ribbon with an action](pictures/minimize-ribbon-action.png)

 When the ribbon is in its compact state, you would see only the names of the pages.
-When you hover over the ribbon, it would go back to its extended state, until you move away the cursor:
+When click on some of the tabs the ribbon go back to its extended state, until you click on one of its buttons or click somewhere outside the ribbon:

 ![Minimized ribbon](pictures/minimized-ribbon.png)